 Ministers who feel they have no place to turn for help, need to find a friend or call a safe and confidential organization like PASTORAL CARE INC.

-1. MINISTERS HAVE A VISION, THE CHURCH DOESN'T
+3. MINISTERS HAVE A VISION, THE CHURCH DOESN'T

-Ministers believe they are called of God, to preach and carry a message to the people.
-Even during tough times, a minister can still love his flock and have compassion to them if some type of progress is being made.
-Ministers are often led to go into difficult places, such as, going to a church with a history of “getting rid” of a pastor every 3-4 years or going into a city where there is “spiritual disagreement” in the community.
-There may be churches on every corner, none of which gets along with each other and were started because of church splits or disagreements.
+Ministers believe they are “called” of God, to preach and carry a message to the people.
+Even during tough times, a minister can still love his flock and have compassion for them if there is visible progress being made.
+Ministers feel “led” to go into difficult places, such as, going to a church with a history of “getting rid” of a pastor every 3-4 years or going into a city where there is “spiritual disagreement” in the community.
+America seems to have

 SAFEGUARDS TO PREVENT LEAVING:

 • Go back to the reason why you are there.
 Are you there to satisfy man or God?